BridgeEQA: Virtual Embodied Agents for Real Bridge Inspections: Abstract

 \section{Abstract}

-Deploying embodied agents that can answer questions about their surroundings in realistic real-world settings remains difficult, partly due to the scarcity of benchmarks that faithfully capture practical operating conditions.
-We propose infrastructure inspection as a compelling domain for open-vocabulary Embodied Question Answering (EQA): it naturally demands multi-scale reasoning, long-range spatial understanding, and complex semantic relationships, while offering unique evaluation advantages via standardized National Bridge Inventory (NBI) condition ratings ($0$-$9$), professional inspection reports, and egocentric imagery.

-We introduce BridgeEQA, a benchmark of \numQAs~open-vocabulary question-answer pairs (in the style of OpenEQA) grounded in professional inspection reports across \numBridges~real-world bridge scenes with \avgImagesPerReport~images on average per scene.
-Questions require synthesizing visual evidence across multiple images and aligning responses with NBI condition ratings.
-We further propose a new EQA metric \imageMetricName~to evaluate the ability of a model to cite relevant images.

-Evaluations of state-of-the-art vision-language models reveal substantial performance gaps under episodic memory EQA settings.
-To address this, we propose \methodName~(\methodNameShort), which formulates inspection as sequential navigation over an image-based scene graph: images are nodes, and an agent takes actions to traverse views, compare evidence, and reason within a Markov decision process. \methodNameShort~shows strong performance over the baselines.
-We publicly release both the dataset and code.
+Deploying embodied agents that can answer questions about their surroundings in realistic real-world settings remains difficult, partly due to the scarcity of benchmarks for episodic memory Embodied Question Answering (EQA).
+Inspired by the challenges of infrastructure inspections, we propose Inspection EQA as a compelling problem class for advancing episodic memory EQA: it demands multi-scale reasoning and long-range spatial understanding, while offering standardized evaluation, professional inspection reports as grounding, and egocentric imagery.
+We introduce BridgeEQA, a benchmark of \numQAs{} open-vocabulary question-answer pairs (in the style of OpenEQA) grounded in professional inspection reports across \numBridges{} real-world bridge scenes with \avgImagesPerReport{} images on average per scene.
+We further propose a new EQA metric \imageMetricName{} to evaluate the ability of a model to cite relevant images.
+Evaluations of state-of-the-art vision-language models reveal substantial performance gaps.
+To address this, we propose Embodied Memory Visual Reasoning (EMVR), which formulates the inspection EQA task as a Markov decision process.
+EMVR shows strong performance over the baselines.
+Code and dataset available at: \url{https://drags99.github.io/bridge-eqa/}